-- (1) Residence: Applicant need not be a resident of this state; - (2) Character: Applicant shall be of good moral character; - (3) Education: Applicant shall present evidence satisfactory to the board of having successfully completed the academic requirements of an educational program in occupational therapy recognized by the board: - (a) The occupational therapy educational program shall be accredited by the committee on allied health education and accreditation/American Medical Association in collaboration with the American Occupational Therapy Association; - (b) The occupational therapy assistant educational program shall be approved by the American Occupational Therapy Association. - (4) Experience: Applicant shall submit to the board evidence of having successfully completed a period of supervised fieldwork experience arranged by the recognized educational institution where he met the academic requirements or by the nationally recognized professional association: - (a) For an occupational therapist, a minimum of six months of supervised fieldwork experience is required; - (b) For an occupational therapy assistant, a minimum of two months of supervised fieldwork experience is required. - (5) Examination: An applicant for licensure as an occupational therapist or as an occupational therapy assistant shall pass an examination approved by the board upon recommendation by the occupational therapy committee; - (6) Certification: In order to apply physical agent modalities-as defined in § 36-3-1, an occupational therapist or occupational therapist assistant shall be qualified pursuant to this subdivision, as follows: - (a) Has successfully completed twenty-five hours of American Occupational Therapy Association or American Physical Therapy Association approved
+- (1) Residence: Applicant need not be a resident of this state; - (2) Character: Applicant shall be of good moral character; - (3) Education: Applicant shall present evidence satisfactory to the board of having successfully completed the academic requirements of an educational program in occupational therapy recognized by the board: - (a) The occupational therapy educational program shall be accredited by the committee on allied health education and accreditation/American Medical Association in collaboration with the American Occupational Therapy Association; - (b) The occupational therapy assistant educational program shall be approved by the American Occupational Therapy Association. - (4) Experience: Applicant shall submit to the board evidence of having successfully completed a period of supervised fieldwork experience arranged by the recognized educational institution where he met the academic requirements or by the nationally recognized professional association: - (a) For an occupational therapist, a minimum of six months of supervised fieldwork experience is required; - (b) For an occupational therapy assistant, a minimum of two months of supervised fieldwork experience is required.

-1 education covering physical agent modalities and completed a supervised 2 mentorship to include five case studies on each class of modality to be 3 incorporated into patient care; 4 (b) Is certified as a hand therapist by the Hand Therapy Certification commission 5 or other equivalent entity recognized by the board; or 6 (c) Has completed education during a basic occupational therapy educational 7 program that included demonstration of competencies on each class of the 8 physical agent modalities.
-9 A sup ervising therapist or mentor may be a physical therapist, a certified hand 10 therapist, or an occupational therapist who has completed a supervised 11 mentorship and has five years of clinical experience utilizing each class of 12 physical agent modalities; or an occupational therapist who has graduated 13 from an occupational therapy program whose curriculum includes physical 14 agent modality education.
-15 Section 95.
-The nat § 37-2-16 be AMENDED: 16 37-2-1 5.
+- (5) Examination: An applicant for licensure as an occupational therapist or as an occupational therapy assistant shall pass an examination approved by the board upon recommendation by the occupational therapy committee; - (6) Certification: In order to apply physical agent modalities, an occupational therapist or occupational therapist assistant shall be qualified pursuant to this subdivision, as follows: - (a) Has successfully completed twenty-five hours of American Occupational Therapy Association or American Physical Therapy Association approved education covering physical agent modalities and completed a supervised mentorship to include five case studies on each class of modality to be incorporated into patient care; - (b) Is certified as a hand therapist by the Hand Therapy Certification commission or other equivalent entity recognized by the board; or - (c) Has completed education during a basic occupational therapy educational program that included demonstration of competencies on each class of the physical agent modalities.

+A supervising therapist or mentor may be a physical therapist, a certified hand therapist, or an occupational therapist who has completed a supervised mentorship and has five years of clinical experience utilizing each class of physical agent modalities; or an occupational therapist who has graduated from an occupational therapy program whose curriculum includes physical agent modality education.

+37-2-16.
 Violation as misdemeanor.

-17 A vio plation of any provision in §§ 37-2-5 to 37-2-25, inclusive, and §§ 37-2-30, 18 37-2-31, ar nd 32-2-33 37-2-33 is a Class 1 misdemeanor.
+A violation of any provision in §§ 37-2-5 to 37-2-25, inclusive, and §§ 37-2-30, 37-2-31, and 37-2-33 is a Class 1 misdemeanor.